 Job search plan examples

-1. Job search plan for the technology
+1. Job search plan for the technician

 Goal: Secure a software development role or project management position at a tech company.